richa211200/CPlusPlus_Guide/README.md

 # CPlusPlus_Journey

-## Comprehensive guide to learn C++ from beginner to advanced topics, explore code examples and detailed notes"
+## Comprehensive guide to learn C++ from beginner to advanced topics, explore detailed notes with code examples"